 Believe it or not, the transmission shifter plays a role in starting your car too.
 As your car ages, the transmission shifter linkage doesn’t give good contact to the starting system and your engine will not turn or click at all.

 - No P (park) or N (Neutral) indicator light while key on.
 Even with P & N indicator lights come on but that still doesn’t it has good contact.

 - When you turn on the key, you should not hear anything at all.
-Its a complete silent.
 No turning or clicking at all.

-To test this out, the best way is to your left hand and push forward on the shifter until you see P while trying to start the car.
+To test this out, the best way is to push forward on the shifter until you see P while trying to start the car.
 Or you can turn the key into on position and hold it there while pushing on the transmission shifter.